-The rose colored lost city in Jordan was once a forgotten about civilization, but today it’s one of the country’s most valuable treasures and greatest tourist attractions.
+The rose colored lost city in Jordan was once a forgotten civilization, but today, it’s one of the country’s most valuable treasures and greatest tourist attractions.

 Located amid majestic canyons and hidden behind a barrier of rugged mountains, Petra is full of mysterious charm.
 The structures, which are carved into the vibrant towering sandstone cliffs, are abandoned temples and tombs, and the breathtaking ruins are considered to be one of world’s most visually stunning archaeological sites.

 2,000 years ago, Petra was created by the Nabataeans and was once a thriving trading center.
 Situated between the Dead Sea and Red Sea, it was primarily known as the capital of the Nabatean empire between 400 B.C and A.D.
 106. It was completely untouched and overlooked until a Swiss explorer stumbled upon it in 1812.